Losing momentum in continuous-time stochastic optimisation: Homogeneous-in-time

 \section{Homogeneous-in-time}

 In this section, we study the stochastic gradient-momentum process with homogeneous momentum and learning rate.
-In the first part, Subsection~\ref{sec_momentum_w/w/o_subsamp}, we investigate the interplay in between the underdamped gradient flow and the stochastic gradient-momentum process.
+In the first part, Subsection~\ref{sec_momentum_w/w/o_subsamp}, we investigate the interplay between the underdamped gradient flow and the stochastic gradient-momentum process.
 In the second part, Subsection~\ref{sec_subsamp_w/wo/momentum}, we compare the stochastic gradient-momentum process and the stochastic gradient process.
+We first introduce the dynamical system central to this section.